-One of the following: a constant; a variable; a formula evaluating to a single value; or an XV with only one item value must be in the range -1 to +1.
+value One of the following: a constant; a variable; a formula evaluating to a single value value must be in the range -1 to +1.
 Values outside the range will return zero and produce an appropriate error message.
-If $xslp_stopoutofrange$ is set then the function error flag will be set.
+If XSLP_STOPOUTOFRANGE is set then the function error flag will be set.